GhomKrosmonaute/just-a-forum/readme.md

 - fix even username undefined bug
 - add font-family Ubuntu Mono to simple <code> tags like \`code\`
 - auto reduce breadcrumb for responsive (start by reduce margin and breadcrumb max item length)
+- limit size of post images (max-height & max-width)
+- replace all links to `/feed/:user_id` by `/posts/:user_id`
+- add post edited date (and edit author if it is an administrator)
+- add about page with changelogs and todo-list (fetched on github)